• Recipes

 Ingredients

-• 3 cups cooked rice, cooled or chilled - I prefer white jasmine rice; see Note 1.
+• 3 cups cooked rice, cooled or chilled - I like white jasmine rice; see Note 1

-• 2 tablespoons neutral oil, such as grapeseed or sunflower
+• 2 tablespoons neutral cooking oil - such as avocado oil

 • 1 large carrot, peeled and diced